Saule-Atymtayeva/dash_of_spice/motivation_and_purpose.md

 Motivation and Purpose
 ================

-Our Role: Data scientists working for an immigration consultancy company
+Our Role: Data scientists working for an immigration consulting company

 Target Audience: Families and individuals looking to move to a new country.